Sky to increase prices again in 2025; what, if anything, can you do about it?

 This special package's cost will remain unchanged when Sky raises prices in April, so it won't affect your broadband bill if you are already on this tariff.

 Are you not already with Sky?
-If you're looking to join Sky, use our referral link to earn up to £125 for switching.
-The price may be going up, but Sky still offers great value for money for your entertainment and broadband needs.
+If you want to join Sky, use our referral link to earn up to £125 for switching.
+The price may increase, but I think that Sky still offers decent value for your entertainment and broadband needs.